kidkicksam76/blackclover-mod/README.md

 kidkick76-feel free to add as well

-kidkick76-mods we might want are journey map, apple skin, hats, morph, waystones,
+kidkick76-mods we might want are journey map, apple skin, hats, morph, waystones, jei

 yolte-well i got a problem though with gradle commands , terminal is not recongizing them so i m downloading gradle